Perfectdotexe/BitByByte-File-Pumper/README.md

 ## How to use?
 Example: Step increment of 1 input value = 1 KB/MB/GB<br/>
-Minimum: 1 and the Maximum: 999 for KB and MB.<br/>
+Minimum: 1 for KB, MB, and GB.
+Maximum: 999 for KB and MB.<br/>
 If no radio button is selected default is KB automatically.

 ## Contribute